 Guetzli specialises in compressing JPGs but it will also do PNGs.
 It won’t do transparency however, so if you want to compress PNG’s with transparency you are better off with other options.

-Guetzli is a different type of image compressor it tries to remove all the data from an image the naked eye can’t see.
+Guetzli is a different type of image compressor it tries to remove all the data from an image the eye can’t see.

 Once installed, you can run from the command line and modify the quality filter.
 Playing around with this I could go down to the lowest recommended setting (84) and the images looked identical with a significant drop in file size.